 According to the teachings of Buddhism, we are responsible for our past and present actions.
 We create and are responsible for our own misery and our own happiness.
 If one believes in heaven and hell, we may create both.

-It’s a belief system that for every action there is a reaction.
-If we put out kindness, kindness will find us back.
-If we tell lies, it won’t be long before someone lies over us.
-Anyone who commits a crime will be accountable.
-Karma pays back when we least expect.
+Karma is a belief system that for every action there is a reaction.
+If we put out kindness, kindness will find us.
+If we tell lies, it won’t be long before someone lies about us.
+Karma bounces back when we least expect.
 It may not happen when we want it to, but it’s something we can’t avoid or stop.

-I also believe that if we attach our life to unsavoury people; when their karma bounces back to teach them their lessons, so will ours by association.
+I believe that if we attach our life to unsavoury people, when their Karma bounces back to teach them their lessons, so will ours by association.
 Whether we believe in its principles or not, it is part of how the universe works.

 It is my own belief that when we use compassion, forgiveness and kindness in our lives, we set a more positive precedent to bring good back into our lives.
-Karma is powerful, but is not something we should work against.
+Karma is powerful and is not something we should work against.